smartdevicelink/sdl_server/documentation/guides/Getting Started/Security/index.md

 If you modify this skeleton method to implement Policy Table encryption on your Policy Server, you will also need to implement corresponding cryptography logic via the `crypt` and `decrypt` methods in your build of SDL Core.
 These methods are available in the `sample_policy_manager.py` [file](https://github.com/smartdevicelink/sdl_core/blob/master/src/appMain/sample_policy_manager.py#L45) of SDL Core.

-### Configurable SSL Key and Certificate Creation
+### Configurable CA Key and Certificate Creation
 If you are attempting to use encrypted RPCs with SDL Core, you will need to have certificates for both Core and the Mobile Proxy.
-Generating these certificates can be done on your own or via the Policy Server UI.
+Generating the CA key and certificate files will have to be done manually (see below).
+After they are created and certificate generation is enabled, additional ones can be created via the Policy Server UI.
 The Policy Server uses a wrapper for OpenSSL to provide the same options that would normally be provided when directly dealing with OpenSSL.

-## Prerequisites
+#### Prerequisites
 OpenSSL version 1.1.0+ must be installed.
 The source files can be found [here](https://www.openssl.org/source/) along with instructions for installation.

 Once OpenSSL is properly installed, you'll need to take the necessary steps to establish a certificate authority.
 The CA will be responsible for signing all certificates created by the policy server.
 This can be done by simply entering the following two commands into any terminal: